ietf-wg-ohai/draft-ohai-svcb-config/draft-ietf-ohai-svcb-config.md

 A client can avoid these targeting attacks by only allowing a single `dohpath` value, such as the commonly used "/dns-query{?dns}" or another pre-known value.
-If the client allows arbitrary `dohpath` values, it SHOULD mitigate the attack with a consistency check, such as using a mechanism described in {{CONSISTENCY}} to validate the `dohpath` value with another source.
-Clients might choose to only employ a consistency check on a percentage of discovery events, depending on the capacity of consistency check options.
+If the client allows arbitrary `dohpath` values, it SHOULD mitigate targeting attacks with a consistency check, such as using a mechanism described in {{CONSISTENCY}} to validate the `dohpath` value with another source.
+Clients might choose to only employ a consistency check on a percentage of discovery events, depending on the capacity of consistency check options and their deployment threat model.

 # IANA Considerations {#iana}